 The part of the Medicaid Program issuing a service decision that meets the definition of an adverse benefit determination must provide the member with written notice of its decision.
-The notice of adverse benefit determination shall contain clear statements of the following: The adverse benefit determination the Medicaid Program has taken or intends to take, the reason for the adverse benefit determination, the specific rule that supports the adverse benefit determination of when there is a right to request a State fair hearing, including the exhaustion requirement and when exhaustion is deemed.
+The notice of adverse benefit determination shall contain clear statements of the following: The adverse benefit determination the Medicaid Program has taken or intends to take, the reason for the adverse benefit determination, the specific rule that supports the adverse benefit determination, the right to appeal, including how to request an internal appeal and the timeframe.
+An explanation of when there is a right to request a State fair hearing, including the exhaustion requirement and when exhaustion is deemed.
 The circumstances under which an appeal will be expedited and how to request it.
 The right to have services continue pending resolution of the appeal, including how to request continuing services, the timeframe for requesting continuing services, and under what circumstances the beneficiary may be required to pay the costs of services that are provided pending resolution of the appeal.
 The methods for requesting an appeal and procedures for exercising other rights.